Capacitated Network Design Games on a Generalized Fair Allocation Model: Asymmetric Games

 \section{Asymmetric Games}

-In this section, we consider the \emph{capacitated asymmetric cost-sharing connection game (CACSG)}, where agents have different source and sink nodes.
-Because the CACSG is a generalization of CSCSG, the lower bound of CSCSG holds for the CACSG. \begin{theorem} For any CACSG $(\Delta, \mathcal{F}^*)$, $\PoA_{sc}$ and $\PoA_{mc}$ are unbounded even on DAGs. \end{theorem} As for the sum-cost, it is easily seen that Lemma \ref{lem:ubscpos} holds for the asymmetric case. \begin{theorem} For any CACSG $(\Delta, \mathcal{F}^*)$, $\PoS_{sc}$ is at most $n$.
+This section considers the \emph{capacitated asymmetric cost-sharing connection game (CACSG)}, where agents have different source and sink nodes.
+Because the CACSG is a generalization of CSCSG, the lower bound of CSCSG holds for the CACSG. \begin{theorem} For any CACSG $(\Delta, \mathcal{F}^*)$, $\PoA_{sc}$ and $\PoA_{mc}$ are unbounded even on DAGs. \end{theorem} As for the sum-cost criterion, it is easily seen that Lemma \ref{lem:ubscpos} holds for the asymmetric case. \begin{theorem} For any CACSG $(\Delta, \mathcal{F}^*)$, $\PoS_{sc}$ is at most $n$.
 Furthermore, there is a CACSG $(\Delta, \mathcal{F}^*)$ with $\PoS_{sc}=\PoSLsum$ even on parallel-link graphs. \end{theorem}